NickZward/Personal-Projects/README.md

 The different tables and the relationship between them have been drawn using QuickDBD.
 After connecting all the tables, the relational SQL database will look like this:
 ![Screenshot 2023-03-22 at 5 01 32 PM](https://user-images.githubusercontent.com/29818091/226965890-71248a15-746f-4247-baf7-a951c90cbf98.png)

-he first dashboard focused on order activity, providing valuable insights into sales trends, top-selling items, and customer preferences.
+The first dashboard focused on order activity, providing valuable insights into sales trends, top-selling items, and customer preferences.

 The second dashboard was more complex, involving inventory management, where I needed to calculate inventory usage and identify which items needed reordering.
 I also calculated the cost of each pizza based on the cost of ingredients, enabling me to monitor pricing and profits.